How can I help my child think critically about the social media influencers they follow?

 • Teach your child how to block and report videos

-If time permits try to watch those viral videos and the latest YouTube influencers with your child to spark a conversation about your child’s online world.
+If time permits, watch those viral videos and the latest YouTube influencers with your child to spark a conversation about their online world.
 You’ll be glad that you did.

 Professor William Watkin